-If you’re looking for a cheap holiday, then camping or caravanning may be the way to go.
+If you’re looking for a cheap holiday, then caravanning, or camping with the kids may be the way to go.
 It might not be the all-inclusive week in Majorca that you’re used to, but there are loads of fun outdoor activities that you can try.
 Even if you end up on a rainy caravan holiday, you can still have fun.

 It won’t last forever… holidays will be back